 So how is your bench?
 Are you still pushing up the same weight as you were a few weeks ago?
 A few months ago?

 If bigger plate numbers are what you are after, then you will need to alter not just how you lift, but how you think about this classic exercise.

 Lifting for size is not the same as lifting for strength.
-One may beget the other when you first introduce yourself to weight lifting but eventually you will want to follow a specific set of acute variables.
-If your goal is to increase your bench press numbers then you want to train for strength.
+One may bring about the other when you first introduce yourself to weight lifting, but eventually, you will want to follow a specific set of acute variables.
+If your goal is to increase your bench press numbers, then you’ll want to train for strength.

-This may seem counter intuitive to everything that you have been doing in the gym but remember that you are training for strength, not size.
-As the next point will demonstrate, pushing out 1 to 5 perfect presses is going to be plenty.
+This may seem counter-intuitive to everything that you have been doing in the gym but remember that you are training for strength, not size.
+As the next point will demonstrate, pushing out 1 to 5 perfect presses is plenty.